HanhNg23/obs-garden-technotes/src/site/notes/Programming Languages/Java/Java Framework/Spring Framework/2 - Dependency Injection.md

 - ![](https://i.imgur.com/oKpJ9Oh.png)

 ### What do core modules do ?
-- Core and Beans: these modules provide IoC and Dependency Injection features.
+- **Core and Beans**: these modules provide IoC and Dependency Injection features.
-- Context: this module supports internationalization (118n), EJB, JMS.
+- **Context**: this module supports internationalization (118n), EJB, JMS.
-- Expression Language: it is an extension to the EL defined in JSP, it provides support to setting and getting property values and even method invocation.
+- **Expression** Language: it is an extension to the EL defined in JSP, it provides support to setting and getting property values and even method invocation.
-- AOP, Aspects and instrumentation: these modules aspect oriented programming implementation where you can use Advices, Pointcuts.
+- **AOP, Aspects and instrumentation**: these modules aspect oriented programming implementation where you can use Advices, Pointcuts.
 The Aspects module provides support to integration with AspectJ.
-- Data Access/Integration: these modules basically provide support to interact with the database.
+- **Data Access/Integration**: these modules basically provide support to interact with the database.
-- Web: this group provide support to create web applications.
+- **Web**: this group provide support to create web applications.